mongodb/specifications/source/uri-options/uri-options.rst

      - no "j" field specified
      - no
      - Default write concern "j" field for the client

+   * - loadBalanced
+     - "true" or "false"
+     - defined in `Load Balancer spec <../load-balancers/loadbalancers.rst#connection-string-options>`_
+     - no
+     - Whether the driver is connecting to a load balancer.

    * - localThresholdMS
      - non-negative integer; 0 means 0 ms (i.e. the fastest eligible server